susogboy/porfolio_final_suso/src/pages/about/about.md

 website: "http://jesusfernandezdev.com"
 ---

-I am application developer from Madrid, Spain.
-As an outgoing and enthusiastic individual, I am always looking to connect with others and embrace new experiences.
-I have a deep passion for sports, particularly soccer, and I also have a great love for animals.

-In my role as a developer, I am constantly seeking new challenges and opportunities for growth.
-I am excited about tackling projects that push my technical skills and allow me to continue learning.
-My commitment to excellence and my drive for continuous improvement motivate me to deliver innovative and effective solutions.
-With my energy and eagerness to excel, I strive to contribute meaningfully to every project I undertake.
+I am a full stack application developer based in Madrid, Spain.
+Currently working with Angular and Spring Boot, I’m enjoying the opportunity to build meaningful and scalable applications while honing my technical skills.

+As an outgoing and enthusiastic individual, I value connecting with colleagues, embracing challenges, and contributing to impactful projects.
+I take pride in writing clean, efficient code and optimizing both performance and user experience.

+Outside of work, I’m passionate about sports — especially soccer — and I have a deep love for animals.
+I’m excited to continue growing as a developer and to bring my energy, curiosity, and commitment to excellence to everything I do.